moltin/docs.moltin.com/catalog/brands/relationships/child-relationships.md

 {% endapi-method-summary %}

 {% api-method-description %}
 Create a relationship to a parent brand.
-If any relationship(s) already exists, new ones will be added to the,
+If any relationship(s) already exists, new ones will be added.
 {% endapi-method-description %}

 {% api-method-spec %}